Dictionary Leaves (leevz) n. – DIY Autumn Leaves

-What a beautiful day today to help celebrate the first day of autumn which is my personal favorite season.
+I am so excited for the first day of autumn next week which is my personal favorite season.
 I love the crispness of the air and everything smells so clean and fresh.
 The beautiful rich brown, amber, gold and red tones of autumn inspire me.
 This is probably why it is my favorite time to decorate and create for the upcoming holidays.
 As some of you may already know, I really enjoy reusing household items to make some of my creations.
 Not only do I save money on supplies but I can make such interesting things out of ordinary items like these Dictionary Leaves.
-They are easy to make and can be used in so many ways to decorate for the season. love transforming old books into autumn leaves.
+They are easy to make and can be used in so many ways to decorate for the season.
+I love transforming old books into autumn leaves.

-Here is a video I made showing how to create my dictionary leaves!
+Here is a video I made showing how to create my DIY Autumn Paper leaves!

 I upload new DIY videos every week!